sao-git/getver-format/README.md

 # getver-format

-A wrapper around the excellent Rust tool [getver](https://github.com/phynalle/getver) to format output for use in a `Cargo.toml` crate manifest.
+A wrapper around the excellent Rust tool **[getver](https://github.com/phynalle/getver)** to format output for use in a `Cargo.toml` crate manifest.
 Written in Python.

+`getver` will always pull the latest version number available, so this is most useful when adding a new dependency to a crate.

 ## Requirements

  * Python 3.5+
  * `getver` must be installed.
 Follow the [README](https://github.com/phynalle/getver/blob/master/README.md) for instructions
- * The folder containing `getver` must be in your `PATH` environment variable
+ * The folder containing `getver` **must be** in your `PATH` environment variable
-   + A future version will have support for specifying the folder on the command line

 ## Usage